Teachers’ beliefs in ELT

 My texts are written in the first person and are full of phrases commonly used by native speakers.
 Therefore, the language in my texts is more representative of spoken English rather than formal written English.

-Based on my students’ apparent enthusiasm when it comes to working with my texts, and their ability to recall the language and phrases in them, the following belief has remained with me since 2013:
+Based on my students’ apparent enthusiasm when it comes to working with my texts, and their ability to consistently recall the language and phrases in them, the following belief has remained with me since 2013:

 “A teacher’s self-written texts can serve as a wonderful bonding mechanism between both the teacher and student.
 This is because students look forward to receiving glimpses into their teacher’s life.
-This intrigue leads to greater text interaction among students and, in turn, improved recall of structures and collocations”
+Such intrigue leads to greater text interaction among students and, in turn, improved recall of structures and collocations”

 LEARNING SERBIAN MADE ME A BETTER TEACHER